-Part III in our video series, America in Vietnam - a travel guide, dives into the Buddhist Crisis of 1963 and the violent coup that ended the long rule of South Vietnam’s founding president, America’s man, Ngo Dinh Diem, in November 1963.
+Part III in our video series, America in Vietnam - a travel guide, dives into the Buddhist Crisis of 1963 and the coup that ended the long rule of South Vietnam’s founding president, America’s man, Ngo Dinh Diem.

 Our series is designed for history-focused travellers interested in exploring the places behind major historical events.
-In this case, we’re focused on 1963 and two former capitals of Vietnam; Hue and Saigon (now Ho Chi Minh City).
+In this case, we’re focused on 1963 and two former capitals; Hue and Saigon (now Ho Chi Minh City).

 As the United States goes to war in Iran, comparisons are being drawn with the long catastrophic war in Vietnam.